RohanDasari/RAG-approaches/README.md

-# This repo shows the quick implementation of various RAG approaches - this part of my learning.
+# This repo shows the quick implementation of various RAG approaches - this is part of my learning.
 # for now it has 1) Agentic RAG
 #                2) Corrective RAG
 #                3) Self RAG